ibm-cloud-docs/power-iaas/pricing.md

 {: caption="Table 14.
 Transit Gateway charges based on number of connections" caption-side="top"}

 The Transit Gateway charges indicated in the preceding tables are subjected to change.
-To calculate your pricing, use the [cost estimator](https://cloud.ibm.com/power/estimate){: external} in the IBM Cloud console.
+See the summary of Transit Gateway charges from the [provisioning page](https://cloud.ibm.com/interconnectivity/transit/provision) in the IBM Cloud console.
+See the [Pricing considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#pricing-considerations) section in the Transit Gateway documentation for more information.
 {: important}

 ## End of billing